Alfred Dyke Acland1

 Last Edited=18 Jan 2011

-He gained the rank of Lieutenant-Colonel in 1910 in the service of the Royal 1st Devon Yeomanry (Territorial Army).1 He was commnader of the Base Depot Remounts in 1915.1 He held the office of Assistant Director, Labour in 1917.1 He was invested as a Knight of Justice, Order of St. John of Jerusalem (K.J.St.J.).1 He was decorated with the award of the Croix de Guerre.1 He was Labour Commandant of the Australian Corps in 1918.1 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1920.1 He held the office of Justice of the Peace (J.P.) for Devon.1
+He gained the rank of Lieutenant-Colonel in 1910 in the Royal 1st Devon Yeomanry (Territorial Army.)1 He was commnader of the Base Depot Remounts in 1915.1 He held the office of Assistant Director, Labour in 1917.1 He was appointed Knight of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (K.J.St.J.)1 He was awarded the Croix de Guerre.1 He was Labour Commandant of the Australian Corps in 1918.1 He was appointed Commander, Order of the British Empire (C.B.E.) in 1920.1 He held the office of Justice of the Peace (J.P.) for Devon.1

 Children of Alfred Dyke Acland and Hon.
 Beatrice Danvers Smith